 When generating LDIF output, use the number specified by start\point in the sudoOrder attribute of the first sudoRole object.
-Subsequent sudoRole object use a sudoOrder value generated by adding an increment, see the -I option for details.
-Defaults to a starting point of 1.
-A starting point of 0 will disable the generation of sudoOrder attributes in the resulting LDIF file.
+Subsequent sudoRole object use a sudoOrder value

 -p, --prune-matches

 When the -m option is also specified, cvtsudoers will prune out non-matching users, groups and hosts from matching entries.